mithril-security/blindai/README.md

-!!! info
+> **Warning : BlindAI Preview**
-    This is a preview version of BlindAI named blindai-preview.
-It is still under development and has not yet all the features of the the current BlindAI.
+>  This is a preview version of BlindAI named blindai-preview.
+It is still under development and has not yet all the features of the current BlindAI.
+> You can found the current blindAI [here](https://github.com/mithril-security/blindai).

 # 👋 Welcome